tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Portfolio_Planner_Part_II/README.md

 * Western Digital (WDC)
 * Westrock (WRK)

-Harold has been asked to research the candidate stocks and narrow the list down further to create an optimized portfolio.
-Specifically, upper management wants to create an optimized portfolio with the following characteristics:
+Specifically, upper management wants to go beyond just evaluating stocks by volatility/risk, they now want to create a more optimized portfolio with the following characteristics:

 * Equal-weighted allocations
 * Only non-correlated stocks